Overview

 Option B: Custom signing function (for server-side Node.js)

-3. Cartridge Controller
+3. Cartridge (web Controller or native session)

 - Social login integration